 This course introduces the study of cardiovascular emergencies and is required for paramedic certification.
-Topics include anatomy and physiology, pathophysiology, electrophysiology, and basic rhythm interpretation in the monitoring leads.
-Upon completion, students should be able to recognize and interpret basic rhythms.
+Topics include anatomy and physiology, pathophysiology, electrophysiology, and rhythm interpretation.
+Upon completion, students should be able to recognize and interpret rhythms.

 Prerequisites: EMS 110, and Enrollment in EMS program.
 Corequisites:None.